davide-c/wttt/README.md

 The command can be piped into `jq` for a nicer output. (`brew install jq` on `macos`)

-The above command should produce the following output on a fresh project copy:
+The above command will produce output similar to the following:

 ```json
 {